veroniquevoisin/DNMT3A/scRNA.md

 ```

-###  extract pseudobulk based on cell populations or total cells
+###  Extract pseudobulk based on conditions and on cell populations or total cells
 ```Ruby
 library(dplyr)
 library(Seurat)